Artificial Knee Joint — everything you need to know

 15. Should I get a second opinion?

-How to choose the right clinic/surgeon for an artificial knee joint
+How to choose the right clinic / surgeon for an artificial knee joint

-Conclusion: Consultation with a knee specialist is recommended
+Conclusion: consultation with a knee specialist recommended

-You are welcome to make an appointment either by phone or online .
+You can easily make an appointment both by phoneand online .